-State adult correctional facilities.
-The proposed legislation is not expected to increase the state-responsible (prison) bed space needs of the Commonwealth during the six-year window specified by § 30-19.1:4 for legislative impact statements.
-All offenders convicted of completed first-degree murder as their primary offense received sentences in excess of six years from FY2024 through FY2025.
+19.1:4 for legislative impact statements.
+All offenders convicted of completed aggravated murder as their primary offense would receive a life sentence.
 Therefore, any potential increase in prison sentence length associated with the upgrade to aggravated murder would occur beyond the six-year forecast window required by § 30-19.1:4.
 The impact of the proposal on state-responsible bed space is thus estimated to be \$0.

 Local adult correctional facilities.
-Because no individuals convicted of first-degree murder under § 18.2-32 received a jail term, the impact of this proposal on post-conviction, locally responsible (jail) bed space is estimated to be \$0.
+Because no individuals convicted of aggravated murder under § 18.2-31 received a jail term, the impact of this proposal on post-conviction, locally responsible (jail) bed space is estimated to be \$0.